stefano-belloro/storage-watcher/README.md

 A web application that tests your browser's support of modern client-side storage techniques and its privacy settings.

 ## Requirements
 This is a static front-end web application.
-Even though it does not contain server-side scripts, it needs to be loaded in the context of a domain in order to function.
+Even though it does not contain server-side scripts, it needs to be loaded in the context of a web domain in order to function.

 ## How to run it
 Simply upload the content of this project to a web server of your choice.